 Any employee assigned work that requires respiratory protection must first be medically evaluated and cleared for respirator use by the Occupational Healthcare Provider.
-The Y-12 National Security Complex (Y-12) Occupational Health Services will be the medical provider for direct hire Craft and BNI employees.
-Subcontractors must procure Occupational Health Services to perform medical certification of respirator users.
+The Y-12 National Security Complex (Y-12) Occupational Health Services will be the medical provider for direct hire craft and Bechtel National, Inc. (BNI) employees.
 The worker's evaluation is effective for a 12-month period, after which an annual re-evaluation is required by the Occupational Healthcare Provider.

-Establishing a worker as being respirator-qualified involves three components:
+To establish a worker as respirator-qualified involves three components:

-- 1. A physical examination performed by the Occupational Healthcare Provider to determine if the worker's health/physical condition can support the added stresses imposed by respirator use.
-The process for worker medical respiratory evaluation is defined in Y78-001, Occupational Medicine Program; and Y78-002, Identification of Employees Requiring Medical Certification, Qualification, and Surveillance.
-The following requirements are communicated to the Occupational Healthcare Provider to facilitate the proper medical evaluation through the following process: - a.
-Type and weight of the respirator to be used by the employee - b.
-Duration and frequency of respirator use (including use for rescue and escape), typical work activities and, environmental conditions) (e.g., temperature and humidity extremes) - c.
-Hazards for which the respirator will be worn including potential exposure to reduced oxygen environments - d.
-Additional protective clothing and equipment to be worn - 2.
-A Fit Test for use of negative pressure respirators to ensure the worker, when wearing the respirator, can be adequately protected by the respirator

-3. Completion of the required training for Respirator Users
+- A physical examination performed by the Occupational Healthcare Provider to determine if the worker's health/physical condition can support the added stresses imposed by respirator use.
+The process for worker medical respiratory evaluation is defined in Y78-001, Occupational Medicine Program, and Y78-002, Identification of Employees Requiring Medical Certification, Qualification, or Surveillance. - 2.
+A Fit Test for use of negative pressure respirators to ensure the worker, when wearing the respirator, can be adequately protected by the respirator. - 3.
+Completion of the required training for Respirator Users.

-Medical records are maintained by the Y-12 Occupational Medical department, and are controlled by the Health Information Privacy Act of 1999, H.R.
-1941, 106th Cong.
-(1999-2000).
+Medical records are maintained by the Y-12 Occupational Medical department, and are controlled by the Health Information Privacy Act of 1999.